Vaneezeh/connect-five/README.md

-# CSC290 Project
+# Connect Five
-A game of Connect 5, coded in Python using the Pygame library
+A game of Connect Five, coded in Python using the Pygame library

 ## Navigation